MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 1. Log into App Center and select your app.
 1. In the left menu, navigate to the **Diagnostics** section, then **Issues**.
 1. If your application has not reported any crash yet, in the top-right corner, click **Upload symbols** and upload the **appxsym** files or archives mentioned in the previous sections.
-1. If your application already has reported crashes that needs symbols, check the **Unsymbolicated** tab and there should be a version group with missing symbols, click on it to reveal the menu to upload the files.
+1. If your application already has reported crashes that need symbols, check the **Unsymbolicated** tab and there should be a version group with missing symbols, click on it to reveal the menu to upload the files.
 1. After the symbols are indexed by App Center, crashes will be symbolicated for you.

 #### App Center API